Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities: Results

-We validate that the IF from GAAM and GQGAAM attention weights accurately identifies key feature extraction regions affecting model performance.
+We validate that the IF from DAAM and GQDAAM attention weights accurately identifies key feature extraction regions affecting model performance.
 This is achieved by reassessing experiments focused on layers with low and high IF scores, aiming to understand the link between IF scores and the significance of the highlighted features.

 Across Speech, Text, and Vision modalities, higher IF scores consistently align with improved model performance and vice versa.
-For the Speech downstream task, High IF layer (Layer 9) consistently outperforms low IF layer (Layer 23) across all folds (Table \ref{tab:layer_comparison}).
-For the Text and Vision downstream tasks (Table \ref{tab:combined_results}), layers with higher IF achieve better performance, especially in Vision.
+For the Speech downstream task, High IF layer (Layer 9) consistently outperforms low IF layer (Layer 23) across all folds (Table \ref{tab:combined}).
+For the Text and Vision downstream tasks (Table \ref{tab:combined}), layers with higher IF achieve better performance, especially in Vision.
 In MHA, attention weights primarily indicate the level of correlation between different parts of the input sequence \cite{Lovisotto2022GiveMY}.
 Each element's weight reflects its relevance to every other element within the same sequence.
 However, this approach does not directly translate to the performance on downstream tasks.
 For instance, the authors in \cite{ioannides23_interspeech} derive normalized self-attention weights for SER on IEMOCAP using WavLM-Large, identifying layer 23 as pivotal.
-While useful for their use case, this only indicates inter-layer correlation, and not a direct link to better or worse performance and would be misleading to use these weights for that use case (as shown in Table \ref{tab:layer_comparison} using GAAM for the same task).
-In contrast, GAAM-based learning dynamically adjusts attention weights tailoring attention to improve feature representation aligned with the model's end goal.
+While useful for their use case, this only indicates inter-layer correlation, and not a direct link to better or worse performance and would be misleading to use these weights for that use case (as shown in Table \ref{tab:combined} using DAAM for the same task).
+In contrast, DAAM-based learning dynamically adjusts attention weights tailoring attention to improve feature representation aligned with the model's end goal.
 Analysis of Figure \ref{contribute} indicates earlier layers, exhibit more meaningful features, and contribute more to model performance, suggesting potential overparameterization in later layers \cite{zhang2022platon}.
-Future work should explore GAAM in additional tasks, datasets, grounding experiments \cite{grounding}, and beyond feature extraction, including model compression using attention weights during training (crucial for resource-limited applications) \cite{back2023magnitude}.